pipaslot/authorization/README.md

        options.RoutePrefix = "security";
    });
 ```
-then UI will be available on address http://my.domain/security
+then UI will be available on address http://my.domain/security .
+Or you can use IPermissionManager methods for implementation of your own UI.